andrenth/release/README.md

 This module exports utility I/O functions that are useful when dealing with network I/O.

+The functions in this module are based on the `Release_buffer.t` type, which has already appeared in some function signatures in the IPC module.
+This buffer is a wrapper around the `Lwt_bytes.t` type, which in turn uses OCaml's `Bigarray` module to minimize data-copying.
+See the `Release_buffer` module documentation for the list of available buffer-related functions.

 The first function is `Release_io.read`, which has the following signature.

     val read : ?timeout:float